-Roofing including Roof Space

-Repair Category

-Notes No significant defects evident.
+Roofing including Roof Space Repair Category 2 Notes Roof: No significant defects evident.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
+A reputable roofing contractor can advise on life expectancy and repair or replacement costs. flat design and clad with a material which is known to have a limited lifespan.
+Careful maintenance will be required as this type of roof covering can fail without warning.
+Periodic renewal of the roofing material is likely to be necessary.
+A roofing contractor can advise further.
+Roof space: There is evidence of wood boring insect infestation.
+Please see comments under Dampness, Rot & Infestation.
+There appears to be vermin issue, within the roof void, that could lead to health problems or an interruption of services.
+A pest management professional will be able to provide further advice.